 “I hear ya, babe.
 Still, Jason Morgan, CEO.”
 Felix shuddered.
 “It doesn’t even sound right, does it?”

 “I’m stopping—” Felix put up his hands.
 “I’m innocent, I promise.”
-He turned around to start down the hall, then made another face as the elevator doors opened and a man stepped out.
+He started down the hall, then made another face as the elevator doors opened and a man stepped out.
 “If you’re looking for a drama-free life, I’ve got some suggestions on what else to chuck.”

 It had to get better, didn’t it?

 “Hey.
-How’s Betsy?” she asked as she reached for another chart, and Felix melted away from them.
+How’s Betsy?” she asked as she reached for another chart, and Felix melted away.
 “Was she excited about the money you gave her?”